 GENERAL INFORMATION

 Short Title Minidex

 Full Title Minidex: The efficacy and safety of very low dose dexamethasone used to facilitate the extubation of ventilator dependent preterm babies who are at high risk of bronchopulmonary dysplasia.

 Sponsor University of Liverpool

 Sponsor ID UoL001206

 EudraCT No. 2015-005342-63

 REC Reference No. 16/NW/0396

 Chief Investigator Mark Turner

 Lead Clinician Helen Yates

 Co-ordinating Centre National Perinatal Epidemiology Unit Clinical Trials Unit

 National / International National

 TRIAL INFORMATION

 Phase Randomised Phase 2b

 Indication Prevention of bronchopulmonary dysplasia (BPD).

-Design Multicentre, randomised, masked, parallel group, placebo controlled trial.
+Design Multicentre, randomised, masked, parallel group, placebo controlle trial.

-Primary Objective To determine if treatment with very low dose dexamethasone facilitates the extubation (for more than 24 hours) of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD
+Primary Objective To determine if treatment with very low dose dexamethason facilitates the extubation (for more than 24 hours) of ventilate dependent preterm babies of less than 30 weeks' gestation who ar at high risk of developing BPD.

-Secondary Objectives To determine if the treatment of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD with very low dose dexamethasone impacts upon: 1.
-Time to first extubation (whether or not more than 24 hours) 2.
-Extubation (for more than 24 hours) by day 7 after randomisation 3.
-Extubation (whether or not more than 24 hours) by day 7 after randomisation 4.
-Survival to 36 weeks' postmenstrual age (PMA) 5.
-Respiratory morbidity to 36 weeks' PMA (or discharge home if sooner) 6.
-Cytokine profile 7.
-Safety outcomes
+Secondary Objectives To determine if the treatment of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD with very low dose dexamethasone impacts upon:

+Time to first extubation after first IMP dose (whether or not more than 24 hours) Extubation (for more than 24 hours) by day 7 Extubation (whether or not more than 24 hours) by day 7 Survival to 36 weeks' postmenstrual age (PMA) Respiratory morbidity to 36 weeks' PMA (or discharge home if sooner) Safety outcomes Parent/family experience

-8. Parent/family experience
+Exploratory Objective To determine if the treatment of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD with very low dose dexamethasone impacts upon cytokine profile.

 TRIAL TIMELINES

 Expected start date 01/11/2015

 Participant enrolment phase 01/09/2016 - 28/02/2018

-Follow-up duration 36 weeks' PMA
+36 weeks' PMA

+Follow-up duration

 End of Trial Definition Date of final data lock

 Expected completion date 30/10/2018

-TRIAL PARTICIPANT INFORMA ΓΙΟΝ
+TRIAL PARTICIPANT INFORMATIC)N

 Number of trial participants 94

-Number of trial sites Around 10
+Number of trial sites Up to 25

-Age group of trial participants Preterm babies born less than 30 weeks' gestation and aged between 10 and 24 postnatal days
+Age group of trial participants Preterm babies born less than 30 weeks' gestation and aged between 10 and 24 postnatal days.

+Inclusion criteria Babies:

-Exclusion criteria Born at &lt;30 weeks' gestation Aged between 10 and 24 postnatal days (≥10 and ≤24) At high risk of developing BPD: receiving mechanical ventilation via endotracheal tube with at least 30% inspired oxygen when the positive end expiratory pressure (PEEP) is at least 4 cm water and, in the opinion of the treating physician, unlikely to be extubated within 48 hours Receiving caffeine therapy Written informed parental consent Born to a mother aged 16 or over Postnatal steroid treatment for prevention or treatment of respiratory disease No realistic prospect of survival Severe congenital anomaly affecting the lungs, heart or central nervous system Surgical abdominal procedure or PDA ligation Illness or medication for which postnatal corticosteroid would be contra-indicated (e.g. active fungal infection, confirmed or suspected acute sepsis, acute necrotising enterocolitis (NEC)/focal intestinal perforation or cyclooxygenase therapy) Participation in another trial that would preclude baby from inclusion in Minidex
+Exclusion criteria Born at <30 weeks' gestation Aged between 10 and 24 postnatal days (≥10 and ≤24) At high risk of developing BPD: receiving mechanical ventilation via endotracheal tube with at least 30% inspired oxygen when the positive end expiratory pressure (PEEP) is at least 4 cm water and, in the opinion of the treating physician, unlikely to be extubated within 48 hours Receiving caffeine therapy Written informed parental consent Born to a mother aged 16 or over Postnatal steroid treatment for prevention or treatment of respiratory disease No realistic prospect of survival Severe congenital anomaly affecting the lungs, heart or central nervous system Surgical abdominal procedure or PDA ligation Illness or medication for which postnatal corticosteroid would be contra-indicated (e.g. active fungal infection, confirmed or suspected acute sepsis, acute necrotising enterocolitis (NEC)/focal intestinal perforation or cyclooxygenase therapy) Participation in another trial that would preclude baby from inclusion in Minidex

-INVESTIGATIONAL MEDICINAL INVESTIGATIONAL MEDICINAL PRODUCT
+INVESTIGATIONAL MEDICINAL PR RODUCT

 IMP name(s) Dexamethasone Saline

-Duration of IMP Treatment 16 days 50 mcg/kg administered once daily for 10 days then alternate days for 6 days.
+Duration of IMP Treatment 16 days

+50 mcg/kg administered once daily for 10 days then alternate days for 6 days.
 Dose to be calculated on current working weight at trial entry; can be increased in line with current working weight as per local practice.

-IMP Supplier QP released from Guy's and St Thomas' (manufacturer) Non IMP name Caffeine therapy
+IMP supplier QP released from Guy's and St Thomas' (manufacturer)

+Non IMP name Caffeine therapy